rs75/rs75.github.io/index.md

 ## Who We Are

 DataDolphin PTE.
 LTD. is experienced in data engineering and data science solutions.
-We harness the power of Google Cloud Platform and a wide array of data processing tools to deliver exceptional results in data transformation, analysis, and AI model deployments.
+We harness the power of a wide array of data processing tools to deliver exceptional results in data transformation, analysis, and AI model deployments.

 ## Our Expertise